JoGorska/bonsai-shop/README.md

 ### FAQ Newsletter

 Shop owner has the ability to set Newsletter to sign me up for any of the users.
 This could be resolved by checking if the user is author both in the template as well as in the view, before saving the instance of the form.
 This way the whole form except of newsletter field could be saved.
 I would have to state explicitly which fields should be saved.

+## Bugs still there

+### FAQ form - normal user can change status to published

+### superuser can change newsletter status

+This poses a field for abuse, as superuser can easily add users to newsletter without their consent.

+Superuser can change the newsletter status - both on Subscriber model and on Newsletter model.
+This can be done by accessing django admin model or editin the input type hidden in dev tools before the form submittion.

+This can be resolved by setting different access level for store owner, instead of giving him superuser.

 ## Deployment and making a clone